Attack-Resistant Federated Learning with Residual-based Reweighting: Introduction

 \section{Introduction}

-Federated learning is a machine learning methodology for training a global model with decentralized data stored on multiple or even millions of devices \citep{McMahan2017}.
+Federated learning is a machine learning methodology for training a global model with decentralized data stored on multiple or millions of devices \citep{McMahan2017}.
 In federated learning, private data is stored locally in isolated devices and will not be revealed to other parties during training.
 Federated learning can enable numerous real-world machine learning applications by utilizing massive training data that are privacy-sensitive and scattered on different devices \citep{Bonawitz2017}.
 For instance, multiple hospitals can collaborate to train a global model for classifying diseases using X-ray images without compromising patient privacy.
-Note that these hospitals may possess X-ray images in different quantities and varieties, resulting in the non-IID (independent and identically distributed) data distribution.
-Federated learning is different from distributed learning in the sense that the training data is often non-IID and we have no control over data distribution in federated learning.
+These hospitals may possess X-ray images in different quantities and varieties, resulting in the non-IID (independent and identically distributed) data distribution that is common in federated learning.

 The default federated learning aggregation algorithm \textit{FedAvg} \citep{McMahan2017} that takes the average of locally updated models is vulnerable to various attacks.
-We find that federated learning suffers from label-flipping, backdoor, and Gaussian noise attacks in our experiments.
+We find that federated learning suffers from label-flipping and backdoor attacks in our experiments.
 When a local model is poisoned, the aggregated global model can also be poisoned and fail to behave correctly.
-A label-flipping attack \citep{Biggio2012} happens where an attacker assigns incorrect labels to some data.
-For example, an attacker can train a local model with cat images mislabelled as dogs and then share the poisoned local model for aggregation.